 The New York office was not opened until 1919, and from the start was apparently poorly managed.
 The office was located in the 111 Broadway office building.
 As earlier noted, Vladamar Johnston, who received his early training as a bond salesman in Halsey, Stuart’s Chicago office before moving over to Becker, was transferred to New York in 1925.
 He led an Eastern sales force expansion, occupying the newly acquired building on Pine Street, servicing all clients in the Eastern states.
 These offices served as the firm’s New York location until 1955.

-In 1919, contemporaneous with the opening of a New York office at 111 Broadway, commercial paper distribution offices were opened in St. Louis, headed by Walter McEvoy , shortly followed by an office in San Francisco under Bill Eaton.
-In mid-to-late 1924, two other West Coast offices were opened in Los Angeles and Seattle, and in 1926, in Spokane, all under the oversight of Eaton working out of San Francisco.
-Offices in Minneapolis and Milwaukee were also opened in 1926.
+In 1919, contemporaneous with the opening of a New York office at 111 Broadway, commercial paper distribution offices were opened in St. Louis, headed by Walter McEvoy, shortly followed by an office in San Francisco under Bill Eaton.
+In mid- to late 1924, two other West Coast offices were opened in Los Angeles and Seattle, and in 1926, in Spokane, all under the oversight of Eaton working out of San Francisco.
+Offices in Minneapolis and Milwaukee also opened in 1926.

 An office in Berlin was opened in 1928 by Irving H. Sherman, who joined Becker’s New York office in 1926.
-Irv graduated from Cornell in 1922, and then worked as a faculty assistant for a year, and then for DuPont, where he learned to speak German.
-After joining Becker, Irv worked in sales in the New York office for over a year after which he began to assist Robert Schaffner in the development of German dollar bond financings in the late 1920s, before going to Berlin.
+Irv graduated from Cornell in 1922 then worked as a faculty assistant for a year and then for DuPont, where he learned to speak German.
+After joining Becker, Irv worked in sales in the New York office for over a year, after which he began to assist Robert Schaffner in the development of German dollar-bond financings in the late 1920s, before going to Berlin.
 As will be reported later, Irv returned to the New York Office in 1939.

-As of late 1929, Becker was geographically represented in two primary offices - Chicago and New York - and maintained important fixed income sales, and commercial paper marketing and issuer relationship personnel in St. Louis, San Francisco, Los Angeles, Seatttle, Portland, Spokane, Minneapolis, and Milwaukee, and a sole foreign office in Berlin.
-Based on sales force production reports kept by Herb Schaffner the firm had by 1929 at least 50 securities salesmen (especially dealing in bonds, notes, and commercial paper) overall, in all offices, with over 30 in Chicago, over 15 in New York, and at least one each in the West Coast, Milwaukee, and Minneapolis offices.
+As of late 1929, Becker was geographically represented in two primary offices - Chicago and New York - and maintained important fixed-income sales and commercial-paper marketing and issuer relationship personnel in St. Louis, San Francisco, Los Angeles, Seattle, Portland, Spokane, Minneapolis, and Milwaukee, and a sole foreign office in Berlin.
+Based on sales force production reports kept by Herb Schaffner, the firm had by 1929 at least 50 securities salesmen overall (especially dealing in bonds, notes, and commercial paper), in all offices, with over 30 in Chicago, over 15 in New York, and at least one each in the West Coast, Milwaukee, and Minneapolis offices.